THE ANCESTRY OF EDWIN OF TEGEINGL

 The Welsh king Gruffudd ap Llewelyn

-was an ally of Earl Aelfgar who twice aided the Earl in regaining his earldom when Alefgar had been outlawed by King Edward
+was an ally of Earl Aelfgar who twice aided the Earl in regaining his earldom when Aelfgar had been outlawed by King Edward

 the Confessor.
-The men were in-laws of some sort; some say Gruffudd was married to Alefgar's sister[14] while others
+The men were in-laws of some sort; some say Gruffudd was married to Aelfgar's sister[14] while others

 Certainly